Corvirtus Blog

 Because this is a blog, this is a simplified model of the one that I use when doing culture or brand building projects.
 The fact that it is simplified gives you some idea of why most culture change efforts fail: important stuff is left out!

 Closing the gaps between the existing culture and the culture that a company’s leaders would like to have starts at the top left with testing their values and beliefs about success and how it is achieved.
 As much as they would like to start in other places (procedural or strategic change are favs), the place to start is with the leadership team’s beliefs.
 Just as it is for employees, leaders won’t enthusiastically implement any change they don’t believe in.
-That’s why we use two proven tools to assess leader values and beliefs; namely, ValueMap™ and CultureMap™.
-Systematically working from left to right with no shortcuts is what leads to the pot of gold that is your company’s brand and culture.
-The trick is to constantly ensure that the leadership team’s values and beliefs about success are aligned with the most immediate steps to your intended culture: vision, goals, and policies.
+That’s why we use our Culture Mapping process to determine what's valued and where the gaps that need to be closed reside.
+Systematically working from left to right (with no shortcuts) is what leads to the pot of gold that is your company’s brand and culture.
+The trick is to constantly ensure that the leadership team’s values and beliefs about success are aligned with the most immediate steps to your intended culture: vision, goals, and policies (like hiring for your culture).
 If they are not, there is little hope for alignment of more tangible aspects of culture such as individual behavior, stakeholder experiences, and results.

 Closing the gaps is essential to creating motivated and enthusiastic teams that believe in your enterprise and create loyal customers.
-Gain a deeper understand of culture and how to move from what your culture “is” to what it “should be” by reading our “What is Organizational Culture?”
+Gain a deeper understand of culture and how to move from what your culture is to what it should be by reading our "What is Organizational Culture?”
 Whitepaper.